cja5553/Mental_Health_SG_forums/readme.md

 # About

-- This study aims to understand prominent topics of mental health in Singapore from Reddit Forums.
+- This study aims to understand prominent topics surrounding mental health in Singapore from Reddit Forums.

 # Data
 - Data was stemmed from 4 reddit forums: